Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Formulation of the model

-The next important aspect to be considered in the model is \emph{panic}.
-This is a nonlinear effect such that, if the market value of an institution drops below some threshold, then it discontinually drops further by some quantity.
-This models two well-known properties of the financial market: (\romannumeral1) the income of an institution will drop suddenly once it cannot afford its operating costs; and (\romannumeral2) the market value of an institution will be reduced drastically due to the loss of trust from investors, if the credit rating is downgraded.
-This may cause an institution's value to \emph{crash}, a behavior which can infect other nodes in the network.
-This can be simulated with a Heaviside-theta function $\Theta$; if the market value $v_i$ drops below the critical value $v^i_c$, \emph{failure} of institution $i$ occurs and its equity value drops by $\beta_i(\vec{p})$ which is governed by the price vector of assets.
-Once we define the failure vector $\vec{b}(\vec{v},\vec{p})=\beta_i(\vec{p})(1-\Theta(\vec{v}-\vec{v_c}))$, the market value vector with nonlinearity can be written as
+We introduce the nonlinear effect of \emph{panic} in the model via a Heaviside-theta function $\Theta$; if the market value $v_i$ drops below the critical value $v^i_c$, \emph{failure} of institution $i$ occurs and its equity value drops by $\beta_i(\vec{p})$ which is governed by the price vector of assets.
+Once we define the failure vector $\vec{b}(\vec{v},\vec{p})=\vec{\beta}(\vec{p})\circ(1-\Theta(\vec{v}-\vec{v_c}))$, where $\circ$ denotes the Hadamard product, the market value vector with nonlinearity can be written as

 Mathematically, it is the nonlinearity of $\vec{b}(\vec{v},\vec{p})$ which makes financial networks so hard to be predicted.
+This drop may cause an institution's value to \emph{crash}, a behavior which can infect other nodes in the network.
+Under our definition, a financial crash happens when, after a perturbation in the assets price, the market value of an institution considering the nonlinear term is lower than those pre-perturbation prices calculated with the linear model.